-The available State Government concession is 50 per cent of rates to a maximum of \$247 for 2020-21.
+The available State Government concession is 50 per cent of rates to a maximum amount determined each year.
 Glen Eira City Council is one of the few Councils to provide an additional rebate to further assist all who are eligible for the State Government rebate.
-The maximum total Council and State Government rebate granted is \$270 (Council's portion is approximately \$23 in 2021-22).
+The maximum total Council and State Government rebate granted is \$270 meaning Council's contribution is \$270 less the State rebate amount.